Dhghomon/easy_rust/README.md

 `.any()` and `.all()` are very easy to use in iterators.
 They return a `bool` depending on your input.
 In this example we make a very large vec (about 20,000 items) with all the characters from `'a'` to `'働'`.
 Then we make a function to check if a character is inside it.

-Next we make a smaller vec and ask it whether it is all alphabetic (with `.is_alphabetic()`).
+Next we make a smaller vec and ask it whether it is all alphabetic (with the `.is_alphabetic()` method).
 Then we ask it if all the characters are less than the Korean character `'행'`.

 Also note that you put a reference in, because `.iter()` gives a reference and you need a `&` to compare with another `&`.